tensts/dwm/README.md

 This is clone of [dwm](https://dwm.suckless.org/) with patches that I use

-List of applyied patches can be found in `patches` dir
+List of applied patches can be found in `patches` dir